gradoservice/mapsurfergs-module-play23.g8/README.markdown

 [jar]: https://github.com/n8han/conscript/releases/download/0.4.4-1/conscript-0.4.4-1.jar

 A "splash screen" will appear during installation.
 Don't close it until you see a message that cs was installed, or that something went wrong.

-	Linux, Mac
+## Linux, Mac

 If you prefer, you can install conscript by piping this shell script.

 	curl https://raw.githubusercontent.com/n8han/conscript/master/setup.sh | sh

+###	 1.2 install g8

-###	 1.2 cs n8han/giter8
+	cs n8han/giter8

 2. create module from template